Gengo

-Gengo was a web-based translation platform headquartered in Tokyo.
+Gengo is a web-based translation platform headquartered in Tokyo.

 History

 Gengo was founded in 2008 by Matthew Romaine and Robert Laing.
 Prior to starting Gengo, Romaine was an audio research engineer and translator with Sony Corporation, and Laing headed Moresided, a UK-based design agency.
 Romaine thought of the concept for Gengo due to his experience being asked to translate documents in Japanese and English at Sony, despite originally being hired as an engineer.
 Prior to its early 2012 rebranding, the company was known as "myGengo."

 In April 2010, the company launched their API, allowing developers to integrate Gengo’s translation platform into third-party applications, web sites and widgets.

 Romaine initially served as CTO of the company.
 He replaced fellow co-founder Robert Laing as CEO in 2015.

 In March 2018, the company launched Gengo AI, an on-demand platform that provides crowdsourced multilingual training data to machine learning developers.

-In January 2019, Gengo and Gengo AI were acquired by Lionbridge Technologies and is being rebranded to Lionbridge AI.
+In January 2019, Gengo and Gengo AI were acquired by Lionbridge Technologies.